rusty-crank/playdate-rs/README.md

 Bindings for the [Playdate](https://play.date) SDK C-API.

-Only works on Linux with the playdate simulator for now.
+Only works on Linux/macOS with the playdate simulator for now.

 # Getting Started